turingschool/backend-curriculum-site/module2/lessons/cart_implementation.markdown

        undefined method `values' for nil:NilClass`
 ```

 We're trying to call `#values` on our initial contents, but the first time that we render our `index` our session hasn't been set, so `initial_contents` evaluates to `nil`.
-Let's fix that by adding a guard to ensure that `@contents` is always defined as a hash.
+Let's fix that by adding some code to ensure that `@contents` is always defined as a hash.
 In your Backpack class:

 ```ruby
 class Backpack